How to Cite Lecture Notes in APA: Basic Guidelines

 Example 1: The Use of Double Quotation Marks

-As discussed in the previous section that talks about the formating of a dialogue, an author should ensure to enclose a speaker’s words within double quotation marks.
-In the example above, Moreci has observed this rule by enclosing words of speakers within double quotation marks, such as “Do you know what you’re doing?” and “It’ll have to.”
-In doing so, Moreci enables readers to follow conversations and separate the author’s voice from the speakers’ voice.
+As discussed in a previous section that talks about a basic formatting and writing of dialogue, an author should ensure to enclose a speaker’s words within double quotation marks.
+In an example above, Moreci has observed this rule by enclosing words of speakers within double quotation marks, such as “Do you know what you’re doing?” and “It’ll have to.”
+In doing so, Moreci enables readers to follow conversations and separate an author’s voice from a speaker’s voice.

 Example 2: The Use of Indented Paragraphs

 As discussed previously, authors use indented paragraphs in dialogue to indicate every time a new character begins to talk.
-In the example above, the first paragraph reads: “Do you know what you’re doing?”
-In this case, the paragraph is indented, denoting the speech of one speaker.
-Moreover, the second paragraph reads: “Yes.”
+In an example above, a first paragraph reads: “Do you know what you’re doing?”
+In writing, a paragraph is indented, denoting a specific speech of one speaker.
+Moreover, a second paragraph reads: “Yes.”
 She scanned the surrounding people.
 “Does anyone have a blade?”
-Basically, this paragraph is also indented, denoting the speech of another character.
-However, since the speech is long, it takes another sentence line, which is not indented.
-Therefore, the second line is neither a new paragraph nor the words of another character.
+Basically, this paragraph is also indented, denoting a particular speech of another character.
+However, since this speech is long, it takes another sentence line, which is not indented.
+Therefore, a second line is neither a new paragraph nor specific words of another character.

 Example 3: The Use of Punctuation

-As discussed in the previous section on punctuation, an author should ensure to use punctuation, such as a period, comma, question mark, or an exclamation mark before the end quotation marks.
-In the example above, author Moreci writes: “Do you know what you’re doing?”
-Here, the question mark comes before the end quote and not after.
-Also, Moreci writes: “Yes.”
-Here, the period goes inside the end quote and not outside.
+As discussed in a previous section on punctuation, an author should ensure to use punctuation, such as a period, comma, question mark, or an exclamation mark before end quotation marks.
+In an example above, author Moreci writes: “Do you know what you’re doing?”
+Here, a question mark comes before an end quote and not after.
+In turn, Moreci writes: “Yes.”
+Here, a period goes inside an end quote and not outside.
 Then, Moreci writes: “You can’t just carve Her apart.
 It’s an abomination!”
 Basically, this speech has two sentences.
-In this case, the first sentence ends with a period.
-However, since the character continues talking, it does not end with a quote.
-In turn, the second sentence closes with an exclamation mark, which the author puts before the end quote, not after.
+In this case, a first sentence ends with a period.
+However, since a given character continues talking, a statement does not end with a quote.
+In turn, a second sentence closes with an exclamation mark, which an author puts before an end quote, not after.

-Sometimes, an author can close the words of a speaker with an ellipsis.
+Sometimes, an author can close some words of a speaker with an ellipsis.
 Hence, an example is as follows:

 “Every time I think about what my mother has put up with to see her children succeed in life, I…” His voice drifted off.

-In this example, the author does not use any punctuation before the end quote.
-However, the author picks up and offers an explanation that enables readers to understand why the character ended his speech the way he did.
+In this writing example, an author does not use any punctuation before an end quote.
+However, an author picks up and offers an explanation that enables readers to understand why a given character ended his speech the way he did.

-Example 5: When the Speaker’s Speech is Long
+Example 5: When a Speaker’s Speech Is Long

 In some contexts, a writer can use a speech from an author that is so long that it requires a second or even third paragraph.
-In this case, subsequent paragraphs, which must be indented, do not indicate the beginning of a speech from another character.
-However, to make sure readers are not confused about who is speaking, the author does not use end quotes to close the first paragraph, while using them to end the final paragraph.
+In writing, subsequent paragraphs, which must be indented, do not indicate the beginning of a speech from another character.
+However, to make sure readers are not confused about who is speaking, an author does not use end quotes to close a first paragraph while using them to end a final paragraph.
 However, each new paragraph opens with a quote.
-As a result, the excerpt below from Mudbound by Hillary Jordan makes it clear:
+As a result, an excerpt below from Mudbound by Hillary Jordan makes it clear:

 Tom explained the details.
 “The thread is a remarkable silk-wool blend, a new fabric named Allurotique.
 Some people compare it to the most expensive commercially available silk, Pashmina Silk; but that comparison is off base.
 Pashmina silk is made by weaving wool from pashmina goats with a silk produced by worms that eat only mulberry leaves.